Brisbane Synagogue: History

 The Synagogue remained largely unaltered over the years.
-Prior to the centenary celebrations of the Brisbane Jewish community in 1965, considerable renovations were carried out, including the installation of additional stained glass windows.
+Prior to the centenary celebrations of the Brisbane Jewish community in 1965, considerable renovations were carried out, including new school rooms in 1906, a purpose-built hall with a retractable roof enabling the celebration of the harvest festival of Sukkot in the 1920s, a grand two-story Memorial Hall for social and educational functions in 1955 and the installation of additional stained glass windows.
 Many of these were donated by congregation members whose families were murdered in the Holocaust (World War II).
 The words "The Brisbane Synagogue" and the congregation's spiritual name "Kehilla Kedosha Sha'ari Emuna" (The Holy Congregation of the Gates of Faith) were added over the arched entry during 1967–1968.
+In 1986 stained glass windows commemorating the Holocaust and stories from the Torah were added.

+On 20 February 2026, a man targeted the Synagogue in a vehicle-ramming attack, no one was injured during the incident, but the gates of the synagogue were damaged.Queensland Police later charged 32-year-old Matthew De Campo with wilful damage, serious vilification or hate crime, dangerous driving, and possession of a dangerous drug, treating it as a hate-motivated incident rather than terrorism.

 The State Library of Queensland holds the Brisbane Hebrew Congregation minute books for the years 1865 to 1931.